Ad Space (728×90)

 6. Communication Breakdown

 Communication isn’t just about talking — it’s about listening with empathy.
 In many strained marriages, conversations turn into arguments, or silence replaces meaningful dialogue.
-Women often find themselves feeling unseen or unheard.
+According to HelpGuide.org, effective communication is the cornerstone of resolving conflicts and rebuilding connection.

 7. Neglecting Self-Worth